Britain Mourns Death Of Prince Philip - UrduPoint

 Philip's grandson, Prince Harry, is likely to make his first return to Britain since his shock move to the United States last year, British media reported.

-He and his American wife, Meghan, wrote on the website of their Archewell charitable foundation: "Thank you for your service... you will be greatly missed." - Weathering shocks - Before this year's crisis over relations with Harry and Meghan, which saw them accuse the monarchy of racism, the royals had to weather the 1997 death in a car crash of Harry's mother Princess Diana.
+He and his American wife, Meghan, wrote on the website of their Archewell charitable foundation: "Thank you for your service... you will be greatly missed." - 'Farewell, my beloved' - Britain's front pages on Saturday paid tribute to Philip, expressing support for the Queen.

-Tony Blair, who was prime minister at the time, lauded Philip "as a man of foresight, determination and courage" who was ahead of his time in the cause of environmental protection and setting up initiatives for young people.
+"We're all weeping with you Ma'am," said The Sun tabloid on top of photographs of the prince and the Queen.

-Chris Green, a 57-year-old local government officer, told AFP outside Buckingham Palace: "I came here when the Queen Mother (in 2002) and Diana died so I came here for a quiet thought and to pay my respects.
+The Daily Mail splashed a picture of the Queen looking at her husband along with the headline "Farewell, my beloved" on the front page of its 144-page souvenir edition.

 However, police at the palace and other royal sites discouraged well-wishers from lingering, owing to Britain's Covid restrictions on mass gatherings.